“I learn something every time I go into the mountains.” – Michael Kennedy

-Manaslu, also known as Kutang is the eigth highest mountain in the world at 8,163 metres (26,781 ft) above sea level.
+Manaslu 8,163 metres (26,781 ft), also known as Kutang is the eigth highest mountain of the world above sea level.
 It is located in the Mansiri Himal part of th Neplease Himalyas, in the west-central part of Nepal Gorkha district and is located about 64 km (40 mi) east of Annapurna .
 Its name, which means "mountain of the spirit".
-Manaslu was first climbed on May 9, 1956 by Toshio Imanishi and Gyalzen Norbu, members of a Japanese expedition.The mountain's long ridges and valley glaciers offer feasible approaches from all directions, and culminate in a peak that towers steeply above its surrounding landscape, and is a dominant feature when viewed from afar.
+Manaslu was first climbed on May 9, 1956 by Toshio Imanishi and Gyalzen Norbu, members of a Japanese expedition.The mountain's long ridges and valley glaciers offer feasible approaches from all directions, and culminate in a peak that towers steeply above its surrounding landscape, and is a dominant feature when viewed from distance.

 Manaslu trekking route of 177 kilometres (110 mi) skirts the Manaslu massif over the pass down to Annapurna.
 The Nepalese Government only permitted trekking of this circuit from 1991.
 The trekking trail follows an ancient salt-trading route along the Burhi Gandaki River.
 In view of its favourable topography of long ridges and glacial valleys, Manaslu offers several routes to mountaineers.
 Important peaks surrounding Manaslu include Ngadi Chuli, Himalchuli and Baudha.
 A glacial saddle known as Larkya La, with an elevation of 5,106 metres (16,752 ft), lies north of Manaslu.
 The peak is bounded on the east by the Ganesh Himal and the Burhi Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 kilometres (30 mi) to the peak.